iot-edge-foundation/iot-edge-serial/README.md

 ## How to build

-In this section, the Serial module we be built as an IoT Edge module.
+In this section, the Serial module will be built as an IoT Edge module.

+### Build your own module

-Open the project in Microsoft Visual Studio Code, and open VS Code command palette (ctrl-shift-p), type and run the command Edge: Build IoT Edge solution.
+Open the project in Microsoft Visual Studio Code, and open the VS Code command palette (ctrl-shift-p), type and run the command 'Azure IoT Edge: Build IoT Edge solution'.
 Select the deployment.template.json file for your solution from the command palette.
 __*Note: Be sure to check configuration section to properly set each fields before deploying the module.*__

+### Deploy your module

 In Azure IoT Hub Devices explorer, right-click an IoT Edge device ID, then select Create deployment for IoT Edge device.
 Open the config folder of your solution, then select the deployment.json file.
 Click Select Edge Deployment Manifest.
 Then you can see the deployment is successfully created with a deployment ID in VS Code integrated terminal.
 You can check your container status in the VS Code Docker explorer or by run the docker ps command in the terminal.